tulip-lab/pattern-classification/README.md

 - [Google Colab](http://colab.research.google.com): which will be used in the practical classes.

-The sister repository of this one can be found at:
+The sister repository of this unit can be found at:
 [![GitHub watchers](https://img.shields.io/badge/tulip--lab-FLIP01-brightgreen?style=plastic)](https://github.com/tulip-lab/flip01)